Poland reports record number of new daily coronavirus infections | Health

-Poland reported a record number of new daily coronavirus infections on Thursday, with the Health Ministry announcing 1,967 new cases.
+Poland reported a record number of new daily coronavirus infections on Thursday, with the Health Ministry announcing 1,967 new cases as it battles a rise in cases with new curbs.

 For the past week, Poland has seen more than 1,000 new cases per day.
-The authorities announced a previous record 1,587 new infections on Friday.
+The authorities announced a previous record of 1,587 new infections on Friday.
+New restrictions were announced in the worst affected areas on Tuesday, with the government saying restaurants and bars would have to close at 10 p.m.

-Since the start of the pandemic, Poland has recorded 93,481 coronavirus infections with 2,543 deaths in total.
+The government also updated on Thursday its list of red and yellow zones - areas that have more cases and therefore tougher restrictions - which will come into effect on Saturday.
+Since the start of the pandemic, Poland has recorded a total of 93,481 coronavirus infections and 2,543 deaths.

+Poland was at first successful in containing the outbreak, but lifted most restrictions in May and cases began rising in the summer as people travelled for vacations and attended weddings.
+Schools and kindergartens reopened on Sept.
+1.

 - READ MORE ON: